Spyro the Dragon: Concept

 According to programmer Peter Hastings, the dragon character was originally going to be named "Pete", but due to copyright concerns over similarities to the Disney film Pete's Dragon, the name was scrapped.
 After considering the name "Pyro," which was ultimately considered "too mature", they finally settled on "Spyro".
+Stitt's production documents also listed support characters for Pete that were not retained, such as a friendly gnorc named Gruph, a sheep named Shank, a centaur love interest named Amber, and Snorch- Pete's father and king of the dragons.

 In-game dialogue was written by Peter Kleiner, and Spyro's character was designed by Charles Zembillas, who had previously done design work on Crash Bandicoot.
 Spyro was originally going to be green, but the developers worried he would blend in with grass, so they eventually changed him to purple.
 During development of Spyro, Insomniac had a very close relationship with Crash Bandicoot creator and fellow PlayStation developer Naughty Dog, who had their office located directly across the hall from theirs.
 The two developers frequently worked together, playing early builds of each other's games and later sharing game technology.
 As a result, a demo of Crash Bandicoot: Warped was hidden in Spyro, and vice versa.

 Design

+Producer and designer Michael John cited Super Mario 64 as an influence on Spyro the Dragon, with its long views, architectural landmarks, and playable hub area.
+Insomniac consciously made their game have more collectibles than Super Mario 64 and were inspired to make their character fundamentally fun to control.
 Spyro the Dragon was unique compared to other 3D platform games of the time; Spyro's ability to glide allowed him to travel long distances in the air, meaning that the player could cross almost an entire level if starting from a high enough point.
 While this made designing levels more difficult for the team, it also meant that levels could be made more open-ended and explorative in nature.
-To make Spyro’s controls feel fluid, Matt Whiting—a NASA engineer who specialized in flight controls—was brought on to help with programming camera movement as well Spyro's movement controls.
+To make Spyro’s controls feel fluid, Matt Whiting—a NASA engineer who specialized in flight controls—was brought on to help with programming camera movement as well as Spyro's movement controls.
 The game's camera was particularly challenging; initially, it always followed directly behind Spyro, but the resulting high-speed movements were found to make several playtesters feel nauseous.
 This was most evident with Spyro's basic jump, which triggered the camera to quickly tilt up and down, compared by Whiting to the motion of a rocking boat; this was ultimately tweaked so that the camera would stay steady.
 Spyro was coded with efficiency in mind, as 3D rendering technology was new at the time and the game had to fit the limited specifications of the PlayStation.
 Around 80% of the game's code was written using Assembly, while other parts were programmed in C due to its simplicity and speed.